kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The following metrics should be monitored:

 - `job_sync_duration_seconds`: If Job sync duration increases significantly, it may indicate issues with `Workload`/`PodGroup` creation
-- `job_pods_creation_total`: If pod creation rate drops, gang scheduling may be blocking pod creation
+- `job_pods_creation_total`: A drop in pod creation rate may indicate a problem in the Job controller’s `Workload`/`PodGroup` flow

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

-Yes.
-This will be tested as part of alpha release validation.
+This will be tested manually as part of alpha release.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?